Affiliate links on SoundGuys may earn us a commission. Learn more.

 Don’t need studio headphones?
 Get something else!

 If you want good quality headphones and have money to spend but don’t want studio headphones, you should probably get something else.
-Though studio headphones offer very good sound quality, these headphones are most often more expensive to get, and offer far fewer features than consumer headphones.
-It’s very probable that if you’re not an audiophile or music creator: you don’t want studio headphones.
+Though studio headphones offer very good sound quality, these headphones are most often more expensive to get and offer far fewer features than consumer headphones.
+It’s very probable that if you’re not an audiophile or music creator, you don’t want studio headphones.

-For example, studio headphones are pretty terrible for commuters: a situation where you’d want active noise cancelling headphones instead for their superior noise isolation and bassier sound (that can more easily be heard over engine noise).
+For example, studio headphones are pretty terrible for commuters: a situation where you’d want active noise canceling headphones instead for their superior noise isolation and bassier sound (that can more easily be heard over engine noise).
 Additionally, studio headphones aren’t generally meant for gaming consoles — making them a poor pick for that purpose.

-Studio headphones shine by the computer, and in the mixing booth.
-They’re most often tools designed for a specific purpose, even if they can be utilized for your own enjoyment depending on the situation.
+Studio headphones shine by the computer and in the mixing booth.
+They’re most often tools designed for a specific purpose, even if they can be utilized for your own enjoyment, depending on the situation.

 What you should know about studio headphones

 Studio headphones aren’t for everyone, as many of us prefer a bit of bass amplification for daily listening.
-What many people consider to be good sound isn’t what everyone considers to be good sound.
-But when you’re getting paid to do a job, accuracy takes priority over a consumer-friendly sound.
+What many people consider to be good sound isn’t what everyone else considers to be good sound.
+But when you’re getting paid to do a job, accuracy takes priority over a consumer-friendly experience.
 While we could go on about all of the reasons why you should want some studio headphones, we’ll keep it simple with a few quick points.

 How should studio headphones sound?

-If you’re recording or creating music, you will want a pair of headphones with a relatively neutral frequency response, to allow for accurate, consistent mixing.
+Any set of headphones has a designated frequency response, which indicates how a particular set of headphones reproduces all of the tones within our range of hearing (typically 20Hz-20kHz).
+If you’re recording or creating music, you will want a pair of headphones with a relatively neutral frequency response to allow for accurate, consistent mixing.
 This means that the drivers don’t emphasize or de-emphasize any particular area of the spectrum more or less than the others.
 Nothing is perfect, but the closer you can get to that ideal studio response, the more accurate your mix will sound.

 Do you need an amp or DAC?